lu69x/UDPserver/README.md

 ## Traget
 > This code is support `65,535` node
-Because, This code base on HEX, But define by character
+Because, This code base on HEX, But define by character.

 Traget code use only define node.
 Example: